phalverson/gigaspaces-wiki-jekyll/xap100/space-persistency-initial-load.markdown

 }
 {% endhighlight %}

-The system needs to be configured with a set of one ore more base packages which will be scanned for methods annotated with `SpaceInitialLoadQuery` and instantiate them to retrieve the queries.
+The system must be configured with a set of one or more base packages that will be scanned for methods annotated with `SpaceInitialLoadQuery` and instantiated to retrieve the queries.
 For example:

 {% highlight xml %}
 <bean id="hibernateSpaceDataSource" class="org.openspaces.persistency.hibernate.DefaultHibernateSpaceDataSourceFactoryBean">